Islam Prophet Muhammad Biography

 Massacre of the Banu Qurayza

-Muhammad received a visit from the angel Gabriel, who instructed him to attack the Jewish tribe of Banu Qurayza.
-The Qurayza demanded 70 hostages from the Quraysh, but Abu Sufyan refused their request.
+Meccans have witnessed the angel Gabriel visit Muhammad and order him to massacre the Jewish tribe of Banu Qurayza.
+Qurayza wanted 70 hostages from Quraysh, but Abu Sufyan rejected their demand.

-Muhammad besieged the tribe and refused to let them leave with movable goods.
-The tribe then requested to confer with one of their Aws allies who had embraced Islam, but Muhammad gestured towards his throat and indicated an imminent massacre.
+Muhammad attacked the tribe and would not let it depart with portable property.
+The tribe then asked to take one of the Aws partners who have embraced Islam but Muhammad pointed to the throat and beckoned a massacre.

-The Banu Qurayza surrendered after a 25-day siege, and Muhammad assigned Sa'd ibn Muadh to judge the case.
-Sa'd pronounced that all the men should be put to death, and their women and children should be taken as captives.
+The Banu Qurayza accepted defeat after a 25-day blockade and, at Muhammad’s instance, Sa’d ibn Muadh as the judge in the case.
+Sa’d then ordered that every man among the people should be killed, and that their women and children should be kept as prisoners.

 Incidents with the Banu Fazara